webcodeshubham/hive-techwear-ecommerce-app/README.md

-# techis-wd-Hive-Techwear
+# Techis-WD-Hive-Techwear - E-Commerce App

 ```
-Hive-Techwear project, with a frontend built in React & Redux and a backend built in Django API.
+Hive-Techwear Project, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo